Ranger-X/eloquent-export/README.md

 * [profile] - Name of a profile you have created in the `config/eloquent-export.php` file.
 * [path_to_file] - Export/Import file.
-* [--id=] - Primary ID ($primaryKey) of the root model data you want to export.
-Exp. if you are exporting a user then it would be the user's ID.
+* [--where=] - WHERE-clause of the root model data you want to export.
+Exp. if you are exporting a specified user then it would be like: --where='id=111'.
 * [--import] - Import the data, if not set then data will be exported from the database.

 ### Example Usage